rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Signal Priority Status

-The status can only describe the status of a single priority request, and you can therefore only subscribe to this status with update rate set to 0, so you get each individual status change as it happens.
+This status can be used to get updates about priority requests.
+For example, you can use it to know when priority request are activated or cancelled.

+A list of priority events is returned.
+Each event refer to a request using it's requestId.
+Note that several events can refer to the same request.

 .. figtable::